Network Design

 Course learning outcomes

-• Apply network design models, architectures, and best practices used in the industry to design enterprise level networks
+• Apply network design models, architectures, and best practices used in the industry to design enterprise level networks.

-• Document enterprise network designs and configurations
+• Document enterprise network designs, IP Addressing Schemes, and configurations.

 Prerequisite(s)